First shots fired in the Revolution. “The shot heard ’round

 Quinby Bridge, SC

-Sumter, Marion and Lee engaged British but were unable to
+Sumter, Marion, and Lee engaged the British but were unable to force a retreat.

 2 Aug.
 1781